somapython/Dashboard/README.md

 # Dashboard
-To see dashborad in react js
+it is created in react js with material ui library

+To start write command of npm start